Have you checked out our online SAT School starting October 6? Details here.

 In addition to test administration, the test fee covers one score report for you, plus up to four official score reports that College Board will send directly to the institutions of your choice, provided you mention them in the test registration form when you register.
 For each institution you may select after the test, you will have to pay a fee per score report.
 Details available with EDMERICA.

-The SAT is offered four to five times a year.
+The SAT is offered several times a year.
 You cannot take the SAT I and II on the same day, so plan well and hone your time management skills.